manofgod747/The-Fundamental-Principles-of-Law/README.md

 Equal information access incentivises good leadership.

 ### The Right too Choose Judge
 In order to have safe and trustworthy legal proceedings, each man must have the right to choose his judge from the pool of available candidates.
 The parties of a legal proceeding can only trust the verdict if they have a chance to themselfes judge the moral character of the appointed judge.
-When judges are appointed arbitrarily, the parties are forced to trust–or rather mistrust–the legal process, and the results of a proceeding are as arbitrary as the legal system itself.
+When judges are appointed arbitrarily, the parties are forced to mistrust the legal process, and the results of a proceeding are as arbitrary as the legal system itself.

 ### Death
 To protect life it is necessary to acknowledge death.